viswa2/DevOps/terraform/terraform-associate-2024/terraform-README.md

 The `terraform state` command can indeed be used to modify the current state by removing items.
 This is useful for managing the state of resources in Terraform.

-terraform state list # List out the resources with the state file.
+terraform state list # List out the resources with in the state file.

-terraform state show `aws_instance.myec2` # Here `aws_instance.myec2` is one of the resource of state file, the command gives fulll details of resouce.
+terraform state show `aws_instance.myec2` # Here `aws_instance.myec2` is one of the resource of state file, the command displays detailed state data about one resource.

 terraform state pull  # Pull current state and output to stdout